VatsaDev/nanoChatGPT/README.md

  * User to Bot chat
  * chat.py has functions similar to openai api stop, removes all content after a certain word
  * Option to use google bard to look through and improve conversations
+ * Setting context to start the conversation, making a whole new personality for the chatbot `!python chat.py --init_from=huggingface --context="<human>Hello I like memes<endOfText><bot>I like memes, especially pepe the frog<endOfText>"`

 ## Problems / TODOs